Mubirihan/Mubirihan/README.md

-- 👋 Hi, I’m @Mubirihan
+- 👋 Hi, I’m Mubina Banu
-- 👀 I’m interested in python
+- 👀 I worked as a python developer trainee
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working as a python tutor if you are interested contact me through this mubinabanu19@gmail.com mail its a online class for everyone
-- 💞️ I’m looking to collaborate on python related community, project
+- 💞️ I’ll help you to learn and make projects for college students related machine learning and deep learning projects

 <!---
 Mubirihan/Mubirihan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.